 The Commission deals with institutional differences in ways designed to protect both educational quality and individual philosophy and practice.
-The Standards are essentially qualitative criteria that measure the institution's current state of educational effectiveness.
+The Standards are aspirational expectations that must be met at least minimally.
+They are essentially qualitative criteria that measure the institution's current state of educational effectiveness.
 They allow the Commission to appraise a wide variety of collegiate institutions, differing in purpose, size, organization, scope of program, clientele served, support, and control.
 By design, the Standards as explicated do not preclude perceptive and imaginative innovation aimed at increasing the effectiveness of higher education.